bljustice/udacity-ab-testing/README.md

 **Net conversion:** This metric is defined by the number of user-ids that remained enrolled after the 14-day free-trial period divided by the number of cookies that click the “Start Free-Trial” button.
 Since this metric is correlated to the impact of the experiment being run, it is a strong evaluation metric, and a weak invariant metric, since it will most likely change based on the experiment.
 I would not expect either the control and experiment groups to be evenly distributed for this metric either.

 To justify launching the experiment, both gross conversion and net conversion will need to be satisfied.
-Gross conversion will need to decrease and net conversion will need to increase.
-This will show that the number of users signing up for the free-trial is decreasing, but the number of users continuing past the free-trial increases.
+Gross conversion will need to decrease and net conversion will need to not decrease.
+This will show that the number of users signing up for the free-trial is decreasing, but overall revenue is not negatively impacted by the experiment.

 ###Measuring Standard Deviation